 - 1. "Employee" is a full-time employee of the District. - 2.
 "Sick Leave" is absence from work due to illness, whether by the employee or a member of the employee's immediate family, or due to a death in the family.
 The principal shall determine whether sick leave will be approved on the basis of a death outside the immediate family of the employee. - 3.
 "Current Sick Leave" means those days of sick leave for the current contract year, which leave is granted at the rate of one day of sick leave per contracted month, or major part thereof. - 4.
-"Accumulated Sick Leave" is the total of unused sick leave, up to a maximum of ninety (90) days accrued from previous contract, but not used. - 5.
+"Accumulated Sick Leave" is the unlimited sick days accrued from previous contract, but not used. - 5.
 "Immediate family" means an employee's spouse, child, parent, or any other relative provided the other relative lives in the same household as the employee.